Orukxu/SpamThrottle/SpamThrottle/Readme.txt

 	Vanilla_1.5 (10/08/2015): Added whitelist capability.

 	Vanilla_1.6 (26/09/2015): Added yell filter option, keywords

+	Vanilla_1.7 (16/04/2016): Intermediate update to try to make more compatible with other addons; a work in progress.
+Also more keywords.

 Acknowledgements:
 	This addon was originally inspired by ASSFilter, created by Yewbacca.